Zero-Tang/NoirVisor/src/svm_core/readme.md

 | VM-Exit				| Clears GIF				|

 ## Virtualize Nested Paging
 To virtualize NPT, we should merge the page tables.
 However, I don't have an algorithm regarding page-table merging.
-So, the SVM-nesting feature in future NoirVisor may not support NPT unless I have one.
+So, the SVM-nesting feature in future NoirVisor may not support NPT unless I have one. <br>

-## Utilize Accelerated Nested Virtualization
-AMD64 architecture manual specifies Nested Virtualization Acceleration.
-To improve performance, we may utilize nested virtualization acceleration feature.
-The processor may help us to accelerate vmload and vmsave instructions and Nested GIF.
+An easier, and high-performance, but protection-degraded approach to achieve this goal is to simply pass the Nested CR3 from the guest to the processor.
+This approach is fine for regular virtual machine monitors like VMware Workstation, VirtualBox, etc. because the physical memories to be virtualized do not conflict with NoirVisor's NPT Protection.
+However, this approach is indeed unsuitable to global hypervisors like NoirVisor itself.

+## Virtualize `vmload` and `vmsave`
+Newer models of processors that supports AMD-V allows automatic virtualization of `vmload` and `vmsave` instructions.
+This feature would automatically translate the input of these two instructions and load / store the processor state into VMCB so that these two instructions could behave correctly without triggerring VM-Exits.
+However, some details are worth mentioning while we utilize this feature.

+- The `EFER.SVME` bit must be monitored.
+- If the `EFER.SVME` bit of Guest is reset, intercept the `vmload` and `vmsave` instructions (and throw `#UD` when executed).
+- If the `EFER.SVME` bit of Guest is set, stop intercepting the `vmload` and `vmsave` instructions so that acceleration is ensured.

 ## L2 Virtual Machine Control Block
 Here, I re-emphasize framework of how nested virtualization works: